kennypavan/KennyPavan/README.md

-# Because it was too easy to just make this a pdf document.
+# Because it was too easy to just make this a pdf.
 Below is a simple package which has methods for displaying details about my experience, skills, hobbies, current projects, some inspirational quotes, and resume.

 ## Install